5 Bedroom Home in Elkhorn - $650,000

 Jennifer Chinn, M: 402-215-6415, jen@catalystomaha.com, www.bhhsamb.com/jen.chinn - Welcome Home!
-This New Modern Farmhouse walkout Ranch is built by Kelly Construction.
-This 5 bed, 3 bath, 3 car home is one to die for!
-Fall in love with the vaulted ceilings and wood beams and fireplace in the great room.
-This home boasts an open kitchen with a huge island and pantry.
-But wait, that's not all!
-All the appliances are included.
-You will fall in love with this home's master suite which has a walk-in closet, walk-in shower, his/her sinks, heated floor and is connected to laundry.
-Enjoy your summer weekends in the massive walkout basement that is perfect for entertaining (equipped with a bar, 2 bedrooms, flex room, full bathroom, and lots of windows for natural light) or out on the covered deck with nice views.
-This home has high end finishes throughout.
+New Modern Farmhouse Ranch built by Kelly Construction in desirable Spruce Abbey.
+5 bed, 3 bath, 3 car.
+Fall in love with the vaulted ceiling & wood beams in the great room w/ fireplace.
+Open kitchen w HUGE island & pantry.
+ALL appliances included.
+Master suite has walk-in closet, walk-in shower, his/her sinks, heated floor & is connected to laundry.
+2 beds/1 bath on other side of main floor.
+Covered deck + OUTDOOR FIREPLACE to relax year round.
+Massive WALKOUT basement is perfect for entertaining!
+Equipped with bar, 2 bedrooms + flex room and lots of windows for natural light.
+High end finishes throughout.
 You won't be disappointed!
-SEPT 2021 completion date.
-Seller is a licensed real estate agent.
-AMA.
+Est completion END July 2021!

 5 Bedroom Home in Elkhorn - $650,000